Fault-Tolerant Neural Networks from Biological Error Correction Codes: Fault-tolerance against analog errors

-\begin{quote} \textbf{Neural network fault tolerance.} A Boolean formula of $N$ (error-free) gates can be simulated by a neural network with probability of error at most $\epsilon$ using only faulty neurons.
-The output of each neuron is subject to additive Gaussian noise with mean zero and variance $\sigma^2$; each synapse entering a neuron fails with probability $p$; a neuron admits at most a fixed number of synapses.
-There exist nonzero thresholds $p_0$ and $\sigma_0$ such that if $p < p_0$ and $\sigma < \sigma_0$, simulating the formula requires $\mathcal{O}(N \log(N/\epsilon))$ faulty neurons. \end{quote}

-Studies of the entorhinal cortex in mammals show that lattice neural firing patterns may correspond to the encoding of a given number $x_k$ from a discrete set of possible values that lie within a fixed interval $[0, X)$.
-The grid cells represent a set of phases through the encoder
+We first provide a brief, self-contained exposition of the original grid code results of Refs. \cite{hafting2005microstructure,fiete2008what,sreenivasan2011grid}.
+These works study the entorhinal cortex in mammals and show that lattice neural firing patterns may correspond to a special encoding of the mammal's position (in 2D space), known as the \emph{grid code}.
+In the grid code, a particular coordinate (say \(x\) or \(y\) in 2D space) takes values from a discrete set \(\{ x_k \}\) of \(S\) possible values that lie within a fixed interval \([0, X)\).